Devils spoil Hurricanes' home streak with 3-1 win

 Sebastian Aho scored for Carolina.

-Devils goalie Cory Schneider made 29 saves a night after shutting out the visiting Boston Bruins.
+Schneider made 29 saves a night after shutting out the visiting Boston Bruins.

+''The most important thing was to get the win in back-to-back games,'' Schneider said. ''I feel good, but my teammates are playing really well in front of me.
+Blocking a lot of shots - I'm not sure they had a single odd-man rush tonight.
+We just have to appreciate how we won these last couple of games.
+It wasn't always pretty, but it was effective.''

-Hurricanes goalie Cam Ward stopped 15 of 17 shots on goal.
-The Devils had a season-low 18 shots, including Palmieri's empty-netter.
+Carolina's Cam Ward stopped 15 of 17 shots on goal.
+The Devils had a season-low 18 shots on goal, including Palmieri's empty-netter.

+''They did a good job checking and didn't give up anything for free,'' Carolina coach Bill Peters said of the Devils. ''They were above the puck. ...
+We need some guys to get back on the scoresheet and start doing it right and paying the price to score.''

 Devils defenseman Andy Greene, who was skating in his 350th consecutive NHL game, was hit with a puck off the stick of Jordan Staal at 18:13 of the first period and did not return.